A Spoonful of Sugar:

 Argot is but a bastard tongue grafted on the mother stem… [and it] pervades the whole of French society.
 It may be heard everywhere, and it is now difficult to peruse a newspaper or open a new novel without meeting with a sprinkling of some of the jargon dialects of the day.
 These take their rise in the slums, on the boulevards, in workshops, barracks, and studios, and even in the lobbies of the Houses of Legislature.

 An argo, or a cant, is a unique language of a particular group or profession used as a means of cohesion or to exclude others.
 The term cant is often used in a disparagingly, as when describing the cant of thieves, gypsies, or beggars.
-Noted French authors like Victor Hugo and Balzac used such argot or slang for good purpose when putting words in the mouths of their fictional characters.
+Noted French authors like Victor Hugo and Balzac used such argot or slang for a good purpose when putting words in the mouths of their fictional characters.
 In Les Misérables, Hugo describes argot as the language of the underworld, a dark and “deadly language of misery.”

-For years the French have used the word dragée, a sweet candy, as a pun for a bullet.
+For years, the French have used the word dragée, a sweet candy, as a pun for a bullet.
 In his highly acclaimed work, La Boue [The Mud], based on his experiences as a French soldier during WWI, Maurice Genevoix describes a scene during an artillery barrage: “Tomorrow morning, eight o’clock.
 There are batteries all along 372, batteries behind Senoux, batteries in the Bois-Haut, batteries everywhere ...
 The shooting will start all at once, all the dragées loosed on the salient boche.”

 Verdun, 1638.
 Wikimedia (unknown origin) Public Domain

-Braquier Dragées, Verdun, France.
+Braquier Dragées, Verdun, France. |

-The 1916 postcard provides a detailed view of preparations behind the lines of the Western Front, and it offers other avenues of research including the details of the artillery shells, the soldier’s uniforms, and the truck.
-During WWI, automobiles and trucks began to replace mule or horse-drawn wagons as a means of transporting people, equipment, and supplies.
-One can read numbers stenciled on the truck, and that, along with other details such as the hard-rubber tires, could likely identify the make of the truck.
+The 1916 postcard provides a detailed view of preparations behind the lines of the Western Front, and it offers other avenues of research, including the details of the artillery shells, the soldier’s uniforms, and the truck.
+During WWI, automobiles and trucks began to replace mule or horse-drawn wagons to transport people, equipment, and supplies.
+One can read numbers stenciled on the truck, and that, along with other details such as the hard-rubber tires, could likely identify the vehicle's make.
 Similarly, the men’s uniforms can date the image.
-For example, the fellow in the center is wearing the metal Adrian helmet, which was introduced in the summer of 1915.
+For example, the fellow in the center is wearing the Adrian metal helmet, which was introduced in the summer of 1915.
+Beyond the historical details on old postcards, a handwritten message, address, postal cancellation, or other markings may divulge much more.

 Ken Wilson